 South San Francisco occupies the basin and portions of the sides of a broad valley formed by the San Bruno Mountains on the north and the Coast Range on the west.
 Most of the valley faces adjacent San Francisco Bay, affording sweeping vistas, from higher levels and a definite sense of identification with the Bay.
 South San Francisco has mild winters and dry cool summers.
 The hills to the west shield the city from much of the fog that prevails in neighboring areas.

-Population has tripled since World War II with the opening of such subdivisions as Buri Buri, Winston Manor and Westborough on the slopes west of El Camino.
-It has grown from 4,411 in 1920 to 61,824 in 2006.
-A new BART station opened in June 2003.
+The population has tripled since World War II with the opening of such subdivisions as Buri Buri, Winston Manor and Westborough on the slopes west of El Camino.
+It has grown from 4,411 in 1920 to 64,585 in 2017.

 South San Francisco offers its citizens a city in which to live comfortably in fine residential areas; a place of recreation in parks, swimming pools, and marina; a place to work in more than 2,800 firms and businesses including many biotech companies such as Genentech which gives the city the title of "Birthplace of Biotechnology".

 City Council – Five members, elected to Four-Year Terms

 The governing body of South San Francisco is the City Council, which establishes local law and policies through the enactment of ordinances and resolutions.
 The Council also determines how the City shall obtain and spend funds, appoints members to all advisory municipal activities and represents the City by serving on Regional and County committees/boards whose policies may impact South San Francisco (i.e., Associated Bay Area Governments and Metropolitan Transportation Commission).
 The Council provides direction for the City Manager and sits as the Redevelopment Agency Board of Directors.
 The Council position is a salaried position.

 City Clerk – Elected to a Four-Year Term